afnansyed/Cue-Cetera/cue_cetera/README.md

 - To make sure th user has uploaded a video of the right size, we check for the file size of the selected video and print out a message:
   ![Capture3](https://user-images.githubusercontent.com/44105687/228719377-00f5d4e9-f3c1-4691-988d-b1c869cf0de4.PNG)

-- Priority Issue to Fix: In the video playback page, when clicking play, the video stops at the first frame.
-We haven't been able to fix this.
+- FIXED ~~Priority Issue to Fix: In the video playback page, when clicking play, the video stops at the first frame.
+We haven't been able to fix this.~~
-  - We think the issue might be with this instance of code where program is directed after clicking the play button:
+ ~~- We think the issue might be with this instance of code where program is directed after clicking the play button:~~
    ![Capture2](https://user-images.githubusercontent.com/44105687/228716490-16c6895c-c482-4efd-8401-98c3ad4b2f34.PNG)